acalmon/ems-platform/README.md

 ## License

 Research code and documentation are provided for academic and research purposes.
 Uber Movement data subject to original Uber Technologies terms of use.
-Flare operational data subject to partnership agreement and not included in public repository.

 ## Acknowledgments

-We thank Flare for providing operational data and supporting this research.
 We acknowledge Uber Technologies for making Movement data available for research purposes prior to platform discontinuation.

 ---